 Our life insurance

 1. Level cover – you choose a total money pot that would be paid out if a claim were made, and how long you want your cover to run for.
 You’ll pay the same monthly amount until your policy ends.
 If you die while you're covered, the benefit amount is guaranteed, and we'll pay the full amount.
-Over time, inflation will affect the value of your lump sum, so you can choose to pay more so the value is in line with it, so the sum won't be worth less in the future.
+Over time, inflation will affect the value of your lump sum.
+You can choose to make your cover amount increase in line with inflation.
+This means that your monthly payments may rise, and ensures the lump sum won’t be worth less in the future because of the rise in the cost of living.

 2. Decreasing cover – the policy would last for a specific time, and you would pay fixed monthly amount, just like level cover.
-The benefit value will then reduce over the term of the policy, in line with a fixed interest rate.
-This policy is ideal if you want to pay off specific debts like a mortgage.
+The value of what you’re paying off gradually decreases over time, and so does the cover.
+That’s why it usually costs less than level cover.
+This policy is ideal if you want to pay off specific debts like a repayment mortgage.

 Getting the right policy

-Life insurance is a good way of making sure your assets go to the people you choose and your death doesn’t leave your loved ones out of pocket.
-The right policy depends on the cover you need and your individual circumstances.
-To get a better idea of what this is and how much it’ll cost, you can get a quote online where we’ll ask ten questions to find out if it’s something we can offer you.
+This will depend on a few things, like what sort of cover you need and how much you’d like to spend.
+To get a better idea of what this is and how much it’ll cost, you can get a quote online where we’ll ask less than ten questions to find out if it’s something we can offer you.

 If you want to speak to us, we’re on 0800 068 5549.